scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 ```

 # Migrate the syntax
-The command `migrate-syntax` fix some incompatibilities by applying the following Scalafix rules:
+The command `migrate-syntax` fixes some incompatibilities by applying the following Scalafix rules:

 - ProcedureSyntax
 - fix.scala213.ConstructorProcedureSyntax